Adaptive Online Learning of Quantum States: Proof of Dynamic Regret Bounds for Quantum Tomography

 \end{proof}

-The rest of work is choosing the optimal $\eta$, which depends on the whole path length that we do not know in advance.
-A naive way to tackle this problem is by constructing a set $S$ of candidate learning rates, say $S=\{\frac{1}{4},\frac{1}{8},...\}$, then initiate $|S|$ number of Algorithm~\ref{algo:algomd} with different $\eta\in S$, and run weighted majority algorithm on top of these experts.
-Since the path length $\mathcal{P}$ is upper bounded by $O(T)$, we need only $|S|=O(\log T)$, and the additional regret brought by the weighted majority algorithm is just $O(\sqrt{T \log \log T})$ which is dominated by the dynamic regret of experts and thus negligible.
-Meanwhile, the optimal $\eta$ is guaranteed to be either very small which is already good, or lie between two candidate learning rates so that one of them is near-optimal.
+For the rest of the section, we reason about choosing the optimal $\eta$, which depends on the actual path length that we do not know in advance.
+Algorithm \ref{algo:md+exp} tackles this problem by constructing a set $S$ of candidate learning rates, say $S=\{\frac{1}{4},\frac{1}{8},...\}$, then initiate $|S|$ number of Algorithm~\ref{algo:algomd} with different $\eta\in S$, and run weighted majority algorithm on top of these experts.

+The regret of such a two-layer algorithm can be decomposed as a sum of the regret of the base expert and the meta MW algorithm \cite{daniely2015strongly}.
+Since the path length $\mathcal{P}$ is upper bounded by $O(T)$, we need only $|S|=O(\log T)$ base experts, and the additional regret induced by the weighted majority algorithm is only $O(\sqrt{T \log \log T})$.
+This regret is dominated by the dynamic regret of the best base expert, and thus is negligible in the final bound.
+Meanwhile, the optimal $\eta$ is guaranteed to be either a small constant which is already good, or lie between two candidate learning rates so that one of them is near-optimal.